jonathancraddock/isso-config/isso-debian-aptget.md

 ### Apache

-Enable proxy with the following command.
+Enable support for a reverse proxy with the following command, then edit the site config.

 ```shell
 $ sudo a2enmod proxy proxy_ajp proxy_http rewrite deflate headers proxy_balancer proxy_connect proxy_html
 $ cd /etc/apache2/sites-available

 $ sudo nano 000-default.conf
 ```

-Append the following lines to the end of the configuration.
+Append the following lines to the end of the configuration file.

 ```shell
 <Location "/isso">